OmerOmer3/Gmail-malicious-email-scorer/README.md

 ---
 ## Limitations

--The detection system relies on predefined rules and patterns, so it may occasionally flag safe emails as suspicious or miss more advanced threats
+- The detection system relies on predefined rules and patterns, so it may occasionally flag safe emails as suspicious or miss more advanced threats
--The free tier of VirusTotal comes with rate limits, which can slow down or restrict scans -The system isn’t built for high performance or large-scale production use.
+- The free tier of VirusTotal comes with rate limits, which can slow down or restrict scans
+- The system isn’t built for high performance or large-scale production use.

 ---
 ## How to Run